I created this fun DIY map art as I have a bit of a map habit. In that, I can’t resist picking up a free map whenever I visit somewhere new.

 Step 4: Finally, when all the map circles have been stuck down, place them into the shadow box frame.
 My frame was made of unfinished wood, so I painted it with black chalk paint to fit my decor.

 This map art now hangs in my lounge.
-It has sparked a bit of debate and conversation with my family around the places I’ve chosen to feature.
-Everyone has their own opinion of where should have been included and what they would have on their own piece.
+It has sparked a bit of debate and conversation with my family about the places I’ve chosen to feature.
+Everyone has their own opinion of where should have been included and what they would have on their piece.

-I’ve told them they can borrow my circle punch any time they want to make their own piece😂.
-My son who’s about to go off on a big travelling adventure has said that he is going to make sure he collects many maps on the way.
-As he wants to create his own DIY map art as a memento of his trip.
+I’ve told them they could borrow my circle punch whenever they want to make their piece😂.
+My son, who’s about to go off on a big travelling adventure, has said he will make sure he collects many maps on the way as he wants to create his DIY map art as a memento of his trip.

 Nandini Charles